 The university traffic-light system

 MU is operating following the university traffic-light system, its rating is determined by the MU Crisis Board.
-Currently, it has YELLOW LIGHT rating.
+Currently, it has WHITE LIGHT rating.
 University faculties, institutes, and offices may declare a higher alert level than the university-wide level or introduce stricter rules than elsewhere at the university.
 Follow the websites of individual faculties and the color-coded signs hanging on the exteriors of MU buildings.

 - Measures at MU are in keeping with the government measures currently in effect.